Category Archives: Historic preservation

 Even puppy can’t steal the show from this cook

-Like Here’s a little tip for deciding which of Knox Heritage’s many great Summer Suppers you want to attend each year.
+Here’s a little tip for deciding which of Knox Heritage’s many great Summer Suppers you want to attend each year.
 Of course, it’s good to look for an interesting setting.
 And the date has to fit your calendar.
-But … Continue reading
+But another … Continue reading

 Filed under: Events, Food, Historic preservation, Knoxville | 15 Comments